tri-co-hack-2022/Resources/fastapi.md

 ## Static sites

-In addition to serving data, FastAPI also has the ability to render HTML and serve it to the web.
-I frequently use FastAPI to progamatically build static web pages from data.
+In addition to serving data, FastAPI can render HTML and serve it to the web.
+I frequently use FastAPI to programmatically build static web pages from data.

+**seasons.csv**
 ```csv
 page,content
 summer, This is a page for summer.